top of page

 9. Paper Snow Globe

-Cut a circle from cardstock, decorate it with winter scenes, and glue it onto a folded paper base to stand up.
+Cut a circle from cardstock and fill it with a winter scene.
+Glue it onto a folded paper base so it stands up on a shelf.

 10. Yarn Wrapped Trees